Namibia’s horseback desert safariNamib Desert, Namibia

 Prices start at about US$5,700 for 10 nights.

-You must be an experienced rider, balanced in the saddle at all paces and fit enough to ride up to 50 kilometres in one day.
+You must be an experienced rider, balanced in the saddle at all paces and fit enough to roam up to 50km in one day.